mmudgal756/pooja_portal_react/blueprint.md

 *   **Quantity Management:** Users can increase or decrease the quantity of each item directly within the shopping cart.
 If an item's quantity is reduced to zero, it is automatically removed from the cart.
 *   **Checkout:** A checkout button is available in the shopping cart, leading to a future checkout process.

+### Backend Integration

+*   **API Service:** The application fetches product data from a backend API.
+*   **Environment Variables:** The API base URL is stored in a `.env` file for easy configuration.
+*   **Product Service:** A dedicated `ProductsService.js` handles all API requests related to products, promoting a clean and organized codebase.
+*   **Error Handling:** The application includes error handling for API requests and displays a user-friendly message if an error occurs.
+*   **Loading State:** A loading indicator is displayed while the application is fetching data from the API, providing a better user experience.

 ### Styling

 *   **Component Library:** The application uses Material-UI for its components, providing a consistent and modern design.